bloominstituteoftechnology/Whiteboard-Pairing/MatrixSpiralCopy/README.md

 # Matrix Spiral Copy

 Given a 2D array (matrix) `inputMatrix` of integers, create a function `spiralCopy` that copies `inputMatrix`’s values into a 1D array in a clockwise spiral order.
 Your function then should return that array.

-Analyze the time and space complexities of your solution.

 Examples:
 ```